ophub/luci-app-amlogic/README.md

 - Keep configuration updates: Modify as needed.
 If checked, the current configuration will be retained when the firmware is updated.

 - Automatically write bootloader: It is recommended to check, there are many features.

+#### Description of default settings

+- The default [OpenWrt](https://github.com/breakings/OpenWrt/releases/tag/ARMv8) firmware and [kernel](https://github.com/breakings/OpenWrt/tree/main/opt/kernel) download service of the plug-in is supported by `breakings`.
+He is an active and enthusiastic manager of the Flippy community, familiar with OpenWrt compilation, and familiar with the installation and use of various boxes supported by `Flippy`, Recommended Use.

 ## Screenshot